kleros/tag-registry-rewards/README.md

 - Wrong stipend

 Stipend is kept in the `.env`.
 That way, you only need to check them if there are any changes on how the rewards are distributed.
-At the current time, the stipend is 25_000 PNK, the amount awarded per registry and chain.
+At the current time, the stipend is 100_000 PNK, the maximum amount awarded per registry.

 ## Distributing rewards